Notes on Tree 1010

 2629 PLUCKROSE George C1841; C1861 (no children); C1871 (no children); C1881 not found

-2229 PLUCKROSE George not in 1841 census (confirming death)
+2229 PLUCKROSE George Not in 1841 census (confirming death)

 3157 PLUCKROSE George Born 22 Jan 1855 at 2 Hay Street, Haggerstone.
 Died 30 Jan 1856, St Dunstan, Stepney (source Valerie Coupland)